AllanOricil/esp32-mfa-authenticator/README.md

   force_calibration: 0
 ```

+> [!WARNING]
-> **WARNING:** once the boot process is finished, remove the SD card from the board.
+> Once the boot process is finished, remove the SD card from the board.

+> [!WARNING]
-> **WARNING:** upon the initial boot-up, it is imperative to undergo the calibration process outlined here.
+> Upon the initial boot-up, it is imperative to undergo the calibration process at least once, as outlined in the `How to build` section.

 ## 📖 Guides